CTE vs PTSD: Why Symptoms Can Look Similar

 What is CTE?

 CTE is a neurological condition associated with repeated head impacts over time.
+These impacts may occur through contact sports, military blast exposure, accidents, or repeated concussions.

 CTE is considered a neurodegenerative condition, meaning symptoms may gradually worsen over time.